-Due to job requirements of officers, data entry screens were not mandated to be digitally accessible.
+Due to job requirements of officers, we did not mandate our data entry screens to be accessible.
 However, in contrast to the legacy application, the back office and administrative screens are accessible.
 We host the application alongside other law enforcement applications.
 The environment is CJIS compliant, ensuring security of our application and data.
 This is a significant improvement over the security of the legacy hosting environment.